11gscanlan/AdvancedGamesProgramming_MetroidPrime/README.md

 - Research academic papers, books, or articles that provide theoretical guidance for your project.
 Include a brief summary of each source.
 - Describe how the academic research applies to your project and shapes your design and development decisions.
 ```
-- For an academic source, I chose to look at Flow and Immersion in First-Person shooters (Flow and immersion in first-person shooters | Proceedings of the 2008 Conference on Future Play: Research, Play, Share, s.d.).
+For an academic source, I chose to look at Flow and Immersion in First-Person shooters (Flow and immersion in first-person shooters | Proceedings of the 2008 Conference on Future Play: Research, Play, Share, s.d.).
-- The article reports the results of a psychological study about how different aspects of Half-Life 2 affects player's gameplay experience.
+The article reports the results of a psychological study about how different aspects of Half-Life 2 affects player's gameplay experience.
-- The paper reports that players were more engaged when playing through levels that were designed for combat-oriented flow.
+The paper reports that players were more engaged when playing through levels that were designed for combat-oriented flow.
-- The paper also reports boredom and how different aspects of the level design can lead to players getting bored, such as linear level deisgn, weak opponents with little visual vareity, repeating textures and models, limited choices of weapons, or high amounts of rewards such as health, and ammo supplies.
+The paper also reports boredom and how different aspects of the level design can lead to players getting bored, such as linear level deisgn, weak opponents with little visual vareity, repeating textures and models, limited choices of weapons, or high amounts of rewards such as health, and ammo supplies.
-- I chose to analyse this source as the level design is a large factor in my game, and I want to avoid having the player be constantly bored when playing my game.
+I chose to analyse this source as the level design is a large factor in my game, and I want to avoid having the player be constantly bored when playing my game.
 Which means there should be a focus on making the level design interesting to explore, and also balancing the game's challenge, such as enemy vareity and difficulty, and also the frequency of health pickups, checkpoints and weapon unlocks.

 ### Documentation Sources
 ```
 - Investigate relevant documentation, tutorials, or instructional videos that provide technical insights into your tasks.
 Summarise the content and its relevance to your project.
 - Explain how this technical knowledge supports your project work and guides your decision-making process.
 ```
-- To learn how to create Multiplayer, I started by looking at unreal documentation.
-- Looking at Documentation for Testing Multiplayer (Testing Multiplayer in Unreal Engine | Unreal Engine 5.5 Documentation | Epic Developer Community, s.d.) showed me the basics of how to create a basic multiplayer mode, including adding other players to the level, and splitting the screen so the second player has a view.
+To learn how to create Multiplayer, I started by looking at unreal documentation at Epic Games (2025) which showed the basics of how to create a basic multiplayer mode, including adding other players to the level, and splitting the screen so the second player has a view.
+I encountered the problem that the second player was unable to be controlled by the second controller, so I looked at some YouTube videos to have a better understanding on how to get a multiplayer mode working.
-- I watched a few YouTube videos as well since I was having difficulty actually assigning input to the second player.
-I looked at a video about the basics of multiplayer in unreal (How to set up local/split-screen Multiplayer in Unreal Engine 5!, 2023), as well as a seperate video on creating multiple players and then assigning different player input to both of them (UE5 Fighting Game Tutorial: Local Multiplayer Game With 2 Gamepads | TrueFGE & Unreal Engine 5, 2023).
-- After watching these videos, I managed to figure out how to control both players.
+The first youtube video I looked at was a video on creating a basic split-screen multiplayer mode in Unreal Engine by MikeTheTech (2023).
+The video was a short demonstration on configuring the editor settings and adding a second player to the game.
+This helped to organise my existing code a little, but it did not solve the issue of the second player not receiving input.
+I watched a separate video which was about creating multiple players and assigning inputs to them in a fighting game by UNREAL ENGINE JOURNEY (2023).
+This video walked through creating multiple players at the start of the level, and assigning input mapping contexts to both of them, it also mentioned the important detail I was missing, that the input mapping context needs to be assigned to a different ID for each player (player one has an ID of 0, and player two has an ID of 1).
+I edited code and changed the script that adds multiple players to also assign a different ID to both of them.
+Doing this allowed the second player to work with a second controller.

 ## Implementation